Sheyiforreal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes owner and group to vincent staff and hello respectively
+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume